Omaha police fatally shoot armed man in Target store

 Associated Press

 OMAHA, Neb.
-(AP) — A man with an AR-15-style rifle and “plenty of ammunition” opened fire inside a Target store in Omaha, sending panicked shoppers and employees scrambling for safety before he was fatally shot by police Tuesday afternoon, authorities said.
+(AP) — A man with an AR-15-style rifle and more than a dozen ammunition magazines opened fire inside a Target store in Omaha, sending panicked shoppers and employees scrambling for safety before he was fatally shot by police Tuesday afternoon, authorities said.
+No injuries were reported.

-Police said the white man in his 30s fired multiple rounds as he entered the store, but it wasn’t immediately known if he fired at anyone.
-No other injuries were reported.
-Police Chief Todd Schmaderer said officers searched the store several times looking for victims “because there were some people hiding in there.”
+The white man in his 30s, who has not been identified, fired multiple rounds as he entered the store but it wasn’t clear if he fired at anyone, Omaha Police Chief Todd Schmaderer said.

-Target employee Lauren Murphy had just started her break and was in the store’s front restroom when she heard the shots.
-She got a text telling her to either stay put or run — so she hid in a bathroom stall, lifting her feet off the ground, and began texting her family and friends to say she loved them.
+Target employee Lauren Murphy had just started her break when she heard the shots, and was in the store’s front restroom.
+She got a text telling her to either run or stay put — so she hid in a bathroom stall, lifting her feet off the ground, and began texting her family and friends to say she loved them.
 A child next to her was crying.

+“I was scared that this is how I might die at work,” said Murphy, 21.

 Another 21-year-old employee, Samuel Jacobsen, was filling a personal shopping order when he heard the first gunshot.
 But he wasn’t sure what the sound was, and kept working.